Qualifying for Life Insurance after suffering from a Heart Attack.

 - When was the last time you had an EKG performed?
 What were those results like?

-- Since you last heart attack, how has your health changed?
+- Since your last heart attack, how has your health changed?
 For the better?
-Remained Stable?
+Have you remained Stable?
 Or become worse?

 - Are you currently working now?

 - In the past 12 months, have you applied for or received any form of disability benefits?

 What rate (or price) can I qualify for?